XR Life Science

 Figure 1.
 Examples of constructs that can be designed from CLSM data.
 The XR Life Science Sketchfab collection currently features 65 3D assets.

 The XR Life Science workflow requires images to pass through a variety of image processing and games software packages, manual interventions and machine learning algorithms (Figure 2).
-Given the long timeframes and expertise required to refine the workflow and designs, Prof Daly is looking to expand his team with specialised personnel, in order to address the market demands for 3D assets and science animations and create impact from his work.
-In the future, the team aim to expand their image collection and services provided to researchers to include tutorials on image analysis, as well as establish a new XR facility at the University of Glasgow.
+In the future, the team aim to expand their image collection and services provided to researchers to include tutorials on image analysis linked to the XR facility at the University of Glasgow.

 XR-Life Science basic workflow. a) Images are scanned using either confocal microscopy (as shown) or MRI or EM 3D block. b) Image volumes are created. c) features of interest are segmented. d) data is processed further to enable photorealistic rendering, 3D printing, animation and VR viewing.